 The flowers bring a sense of the season in tearoom and tell us its beauty, grace and power that naturally lies in them.
 It is just a dignified beauty pervaded with warmth and tranquility.
 I was so impressed by a powerful message brought in the tearoom from those small flowers.
 It always reminds me of just being myself.
 That is the moment when I feel like being released tension that has built up over the week.

-Ever since then I became more aware of what our items can bring in the space and create what kind of impression to users.
+Ever since then, I became more aware of what our items can bring in the space and create what kind of impression to users.
 With that thought in mind we'd like to dedicate our best effort to deliver something like brightening up everyday scenery, healing the heart even if it's tiny little thing just like "Chabana" in the tearoom.

-These new item small plate set by Sayo Kuroki is inspired by "Chabana".
+This new item small plate set by Sayo Kuroki is inspired by "Chabana".
 The concept is the attitude of seeking beauty in simplicity and imperfection.
 Hope you pick these new items and could be something that adds new flavour to your everyday life.

 Lean more about artist Sayo Kuroki